KTMD-plant/gaRdenbox/README.md

 2. gettairid_all, a function to extract Arabidopsis gene ID's from a character string (following the TAIR nomenclature).
 The function also allowes for the selection of specific chromosomes or plastids.
 Since this function returns a list of all geneid's in the query string it is more suitable for text extraction.

+3. goseq_nm, a function performing goseq for non-model species.

 You are welcome to use them!